sfigg/commercialization-public/customize/preinstall/preinstall-and-exclusive-apps.md

 ---
-title: Preinstalled apps
+title: Preinstalled and exclusive apps
 description: OEMs and Mobile operators can create Partner applications that can be packaged and configured to install during the initial device setup process.
+OEMs can also work with software developers to target OEM devices for apps to appear exclusively on, based on the OEM IDs set in the registry.
 MSHAttr:
 - 'PreferredSiteName:MSDN'
 - 'PreferredLib:/library/windows/hardware'
 ms.assetid: 268d5950-04e6-4450-94a0-a3d902edc7e7
 ms.author: alhopper
-ms.date: 05/02/2017
+ms.date: 12/5/2017
 ms.topic: article
 ms.prod: windows-hardware
 ms.technology: windows-oem
 ---
-# Preinstalled apps
+# Preinstalled and exclusive apps

-## Purpose
+## Preinstalled apps

 The primary channel for distributing apps is the Microsoft Store.
 However, because Microsoft Store apps are only available on the device after a user-initiated download and some partner apps need to be available at first boot, there is an alternate option available for OEMs and mobile operators.
 OEMs and Mobile operators can create Partner applications that can be packaged and configured to install during the initial device setup process.
 While the user is going through the initial setup process, the preinstalled applications are installed in the background.

 The process for creating a preinstalled app is similar to that of a standard app.
 An unsigned app package (.appx), generated with the Windows SDK, is submitted to the Windows Dev Center for certification and signing.
 During the submission process, you can specify that you are submitting a preinstalled app.
 If the app meets certification requirements, it is processed to create a package that can be downloaded from the Dev Center.
 The app can then be published to the Microsoft Store as well, so that users who have uninstalled the app can re-download it and updates can later be offered to devices that have the app installed.

+## Exclusive apps

 ## In this section